joakim/kay/README.md

 greet "Joe"  --> "Hey, Joe!"
 ```

 Slots are lexically scoped.
-When assigned to a slot, a method become a local function of the cell it's defined in and any of its nested cells:
+When assigned to a slot, a method becomes a local function of the cell it's defined in and any of its nested cells:

 ```lua
 double: '(number)' => number * 2